 In our practice, I offer treatments which range from reading glasses and bifocals to specialized, myopia reducing contact lenses and exercises.
 These are so effective that we now have a reputation for stopping, and sometimes even reversing the amount of myopia in school kids.

 At Eye CU Optometrists, we aim to be the most innovative and holistic sunshine coast optometrist, especially in the field of developmental vision, and so Darin is constantly studying and researching better ways to deal with short sightedness in children.

-So if you are looking for a sunshine coast optometrist who is stopping and even reducing short sightedness in children, we’ll see you at Eye CU Optometrists!
+So if you are looking for a Sunshine Coast Optometrist who is trying to stop and even reduce?short sightedness in children, we?ll see you at Eye CU Optometrists!